gauthamdotsh/gauthamdotsh/README.md

 ## Hi there 👋

+I am Gautham Kumaran.
+Passionate Full Stack Web Developer with five plus years of experience in developing Web Apps.
+I just started with React in 2022 and was continuing my work.
+I am comfortable in working both the Frontend and Backend and handling deployments with Docker.

+- 🔭 I’m currently working on a EAM360 AppPortal - Mobile app distribution supporting Android and iOS
+- 🌱 I’m currently learning Agentic AI app development leveraging RAG and Voice agents

+📬 Reach me gowthamkumar71298@gmail.com
 <!--
 **gauthamdotsh/gauthamdotsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.